-How do we do this?

-By changing the way we manage your care before and after surgery.

-We also include you as a very important part of the team.
+We do this by working together to manage your care before and after surgery.
+You are a very important part of the team.

 This booklet will:

 - Help you prepare for your surgery.

 - Explain how you play an active part in your recovery.

 - Give you daily goals to achieve.